She wasn’t what you would call beautiful. She was just a red-haired

 "Out here, Mr. Ruxton."

-on a path of stepping stones.
-She could really do things on stepping
+house on a path of stepping stones.
+She could really do things

-stones.
-She flipped a switch on a pine tree, and floodlights came
+on stepping stones.
+She flipped a switch on a pine tree, and floodlights

-on out in the yard.
-We walked along that way, playing Indian, to
+came on out in the yard.
+We walked along that way, playing Indian,

-are just the two of us living here.
-I have to take care of everything."
+"There are just the two of us living here.
+I have to take

 I didn’t say anything.